Pimmz/Project-4/README.md

 ![Error](documentation/readme_images/error404.png)

-- 400 Bad Request - The Easy Eater is unable to handle this request.
+- 400 Bad Request - Oh No!
+Looks like you made a bad request.
-- 403 Page Forbidden - Looks like you're trying to access forbidden content.
-Please log out and sign in to the correct account.
+- 403 Page Forbidden - Sorry thats a Forbidden request.
-- 404 Page Not Found - The page you're looking for doesn't exist.
+- 404 Page Not Found - Yikes! that page is Not Found.
-- 500 Server Error - The Easy Eater is currently unable to handle this request
+- 500 Server Error - Oh No!
+Dont worry its me! not you!

 ### Google and Facebook login

 - Google and Facebook login were added to the site on the the sign in page.
-Unfortunately their was an issue with the URLs not matching even though they were exactly the same as the ones in Django admin.
+Unfortunately their was an issue with the URLs not matching even though they were
+  exactly the same as the ones in Django admin.
 When asking the tutors they said it wasnt covered in the training.
 Plus when I started validating the code the same URL problem arose.
 So with the time constraints as well I decided to delete the code.

 ![Google](documentation/readme_images/google.png)
 ![Facebook](documentation/readme_images/facebook.png)

-- 400 Bad Request - The Easy Eater is unable to handle this request.
 -
 ### Future Features